-Wildlife and Nature
+Wildlife and Nature in Nicaragua

-Go through immaculate lush forests, discover awesome volcanoes, and float down peaceful waterways, getting an unique glimpse into the wilderness of Nicaragua.
+Go through immaculate lush forests, discover incredible volcanoes, and float down peaceful waterways, getting a unique glimpse into the wilderness of Nicaragua.
 Throughout your journey, get close and intimate with the exotic animal life of Nicaragua.

-City of Granada
+Isletas of Granada

-Upon your arrival in Managua, meet with your guide and drive from the airport to Montibelli Private Nature Reserve, which is located at only 30 minutes from Managua.
+Upon your arrival in Managua, meet with your guide and driver from the airport to Montibelli Private Nature Reserve, which is located only 30 minutes from Managua.
 The nature reserve is made up of approximately 400 acres of lush dry forest in the highlands of the mountains of Managua.
 Montibelli has a variety of rare animal and plant life, offering travelers an up-close vantage point from which to appreciate this mountainous landscape.

 The recently-remodeled lodge is situated on the reserve.
 Tropical vegetables and fruits are cultivated onsite and used to make mouth-watering trustworthy fare at the lodge restaurant.
-The facilities are great for bird watching, boasting a multitude of bright species including hummingbirds, golden orioles, parrots and the National bird of Nicaragua, the motmot.
-It is also one of the only places in the country where the rare trogon can be seen.
+The facilities are great for bird watching, boasting a multitude of bright species including hummingbirds, golden orioles, parrots, and the National bird of Nicaragua, the motmot.
+It is also one of the only places in the country where rare trogons can be seen.

-Get up early for a bird watching tour around the lodge and come back for breakfast.
+Get up early for a bird-watching tour around the lodge and come back for breakfast.
 After breakfast go to the farm on the onsite plantations where an array of produce is sustainably planted.

 After animating an appetite touring the Montibelli, eat some fruits of the plantations for lunch before going to the road to Chocoyero Reserve, an area overflowing with wildlife and tropical vegetation.
 Various trails wind around the reserve, allowing you to spot howler and white-face monkeys as well as a host of colorful birds.
 The reserve is well known for its green parakeets, chocoyos, that nest along the side of waterfalls and entertain travelers with their daily activities.